g-art-dev/hoca/README.md

 An automata class must inherit the `Automaton` abstract class and implement some mandatory methods:

 - `build_field_dict()` class method.
 This method will be used to build a proper field dictionary for the automaton we are writing.
-The field dictionary may contain one or more fields.
+The field dictionary will contain one or more fields.
 The number of fields depends on what the automata are processing.
 The name (or keys as they're stored in a Python dictionary) can be chosen freely.

 - `run()` instance method.
 This method will contain the code controlling the behaviour of the automaton.
-  It will be called on each generation by the class that handles the automata population (probably `BasicPopulation` or `CallbackPopulation`).
+  It will be called on each generation by the class that handles the automata population (presumably `BasicPopulation` or `CallbackPopulation`).
 It will have to:

   - Read the value at the current automaton position of any provided input (or input-output) field.
     However, please note that nothing prevents the automaton to read the value at any other coordinates.

   - Write the value at the current automaton position of any provided output (or input-output) field.
-    The same remark as reading the input field(s) applies the writing can occur anywhere.
+    The same remark as reading the input field(s) applies, the writing can occur anywhere.

   - Update the state of the automaton.